The Ludwig’s Corner Horse Show Association History

 Maintenance and improvements are continual.
 Upgrades around the show grounds are uppermost in our plans this year.
-Our plan, as we celebrate our 75th anniversary, is to continue as a traditional horse show & country fair, an equestrian competition venue, while providing year ’round open space for habitat and for local sports teams and other events –as well as for area residents for dog walks and kite flying.
+Our plan, as we celebrate our 75th anniversary, is to continue as a traditional horse show & country fair, an equestrian competition venue, while providing year ’round open space for habitat and for local sports teams and other community events –as well as for area residents for dog walks and kite flying.

 President, LCHSA Board